 Farm Credit East, ACA (the Association) takes great pride that its founding Board of Directors (Board) made young, beginning and small farmers a special focus of the Association since its founding in 1994.
-TheBoard maintains a standing committee of directors to oversee young, beginning, small, and Gulf War-era II veteran farmer programs and initiatives, as well as to plan further to serve these groups.
+The Board maintains a standing committee of directors to oversee young, beginning, small, and Gulf War-era II veteran farmer programs and initiatives, as well as planning how to further serve these groups.